AlvaroGamundi/backend_app_flights/README.md

 This approach made it easy to deploy the backend to the cloud, making it publicly accessible and ready to connect with the frontend.

 ---

+## 🌐 Frontend Deployment with Vercel

+The frontend of the application was developed using **React** and deployed via **Vercel**, a platform that offers instant hosting for frontend applications with continuous integration.

+### 🧱 Frontend Stack and Structure

+The frontend is a **SPA (Single Page Application)** built with React, organized into three main components:

+- `Register`: Allows users to create an account by sending a `POST` request to the `/registro` endpoint.
+- `Login`: Authenticates users and stores a **JWT token** in `localStorage`.
+- `Prediction`: Lets users input a text and receive a sentiment prediction via the `/predecir` endpoint.

+Navigation between components is managed using `useState`, switching between "login", "register", and "prediction" views based on the user's authentication status.

+### 🔄 Communication with the Backend

+The frontend communicates with the backend via `fetch` requests using the `POST` method.
+Key aspects include:

+- **Token-based authentication**: The JWT token obtained during login is stored in `localStorage` and included in the `Authorization` header when making requests to `/predecir`.
+- The following **endpoints** are consumed from the backend hosted on App Runner:
+  - `/login`
+  - `/registro`
+  - `/predecir`

+The frontend properly handles authentication errors and model responses, displaying informative messages to the user.

+### 🚀 Deployment on Vercel

+The React app was deployed on **Vercel**, which automatically detects changes pushed to GitHub and performs the build and deployment process seamlessly.

+---

+## 💡 Future Work

+Although the application is functional and production-ready, there are several areas that could be improved or expanded in future iterations:

+- **Improve performance on the "neutral" class**
+  The model shows lower precision and recall for neutral tweets.
+Future work could explore techniques such as:
+  - Data augmentation for underrepresented classes
+  - Incorporating sentiment lexicons or external context

+- **Add user feedback collection**
+  Allow users to rate the accuracy of the prediction and use that feedback to improve model retraining.

+- **Integrate CI/CD pipeline**
+  Automate testing and deployment for both backend and frontend using tools like GitHub Actions.

+- **Add password recovery and email confirmation**
+  Improve the authentication flow by adding options for password reset and verifying user emails via Supabase or a third-party service.

+- **Multilingual support**
+  Extend the model to classify sentiment in other languages, such as Spanish or French, using multilingual models like `bert-base-multilingual-cased`.

+- **Analytics dashboard for admins**
+  Create a dashboard where admins (e.g., airline staff) can see aggregated sentiment trends and filter feedback by time, sentiment, or keywords.

+---